2025-05-10 8:00 to 17:00, your local time

 Dermoscopy of the mucosae: Genital mucosae

-My best cases of the year worldwide
+My best cases of the year worldwide - Part 1

 Best cases from Europe

-Best cases of Africa and middle east
+Best cases of Africa and middle east: The Gambia

 Best cases of Latin America